 On June 1, 2012, nine persons, on behalf of themselves and others similarly situated, filed a Collective and Class Action Complaint in the New York Federal District Court, Southern District, against Late Night Express Courier Services, Inc. (FL) ("LNE") and The Fresh Diet Inc. ("The Fresh Diet") and certain individuals entitled Hernandez, et al. v.
 The Fresh Diet Inc., et al., Case No. 12 CV 4339 ("Hernandez I").
 On or about October 26, 2012, Plaintiffs filed an Amended Complaint adding additional Defendants.
 The Complaint seeks to recover alleged unpaid overtime wages on behalf of drivers for LNE who delivered meals to The Fresh Diet customers in the tri-state area.
-In an opinion dated September 29, 2014 ("Opinion"), the District Court Judge denied the Plaintiffs' motion for Summary Judgment which sought a holding that all the Plaintiffs were employees of Defendants and not independent contractors, as was Defendants' cross-motion for Summary Judgment seeking a holding that Plaintiffs were independent contractors, the Court finding that there were questions of fact that could not be resolved on motion.
-In addition, the Plaintiffs' motion to certify a class of 109 drivers was denied.
+In an opinion dated September 29, 2014 ("Opinion"), the District Court Judge denied the Plaintiffs' motion for Summary Judgment which sought a holding that all the Plaintiffs were employees of Defendants and not independent contractors, as was Defendants' cross-motion for Summary Judgment seeking a holding that Plaintiffs' motion to certify a class of 109 drivers was denied.
 In the same Opinion, Defendants' motion to decertify the case from 29 potential opt-in Plaintiffs down to the 9 named Plaintiffs was granted, and the potential claims of the remaining 20 were dismissed without prejudice.
 All discovery in Hernandez I has been completed.
 On or about February 24, 2015, a second action was filed in the New York Federal District Court, Southern District, on behalf of 6 (of the 20) additional driver-Plaintiffs entitled Hernandez, et al. v.
 The Fresh Diet Inc., et al. 15 CV 1338 ("Hernandez II), containing essentially the same allegations and adding the Company as a party defendant because of its acquisition of The Fresh Diet.
 In addition, two of the Plaintiffs from Hernandez I also joined the second lawsuit asserting claims for retaliation.
-An Amended Complaint was filed on April 10, 2015 which added an a
+An Amended complaint was filed on April 10, 2015 which added an additional Plaintiff driver, who also alleged a retaliation claim.
+The two cases were assigned to the same Federal Judge (since they are related), bu

 Prior to the second action and on January 21, 2015, the parties appeared before a Federal Magistrate Judge for mediation.
 The Magistrate Judge did not succeed in settling the case.
 On March 17, 2015, the Federal Judge stayed both cases, and referred both of them to the Court's mediation program for further mediation within 60 days.
-A mediation session has been scheduled for the middle of June.
+A mediation session w as held in June but did not settle the case.
+There will be an as yet unscheduled meeting before the Judge to determine if additional mediation should be pursued or if the matter should be set over for trial.
 The Company believes that mediation may lead to a global settlement with all existing Plaintiffs.
 With respect to Hernandez II, inasmuch as the litigation is in its early phase and discovery has not commenced it is too speculative to predict an outcome, although we believe we will have available to us many of the same defenses as in Hernandez I. However, given the uncertainty of both of these cases and given the additional Plaintiffs in Hernandez II, the Company has recorded a contingent liability of \$400,000 representing the estimated potential amounts payable in the litigations, even though it is possible that the amount of liability or settlement may actually be less than the reserved amount.